-Drain inspection cameras (also known as sewer cameras or pipe inspection cameras) have changed the plumbing industry forever, helping plumbers to know everything that is happening inside pipes and drains that are underground without having to physically inspect them.
+Drain inspection cameras (also known as sewer cameras or pipe inspection cameras) have changed the plumbing industry forever, helping plumbers know everything happening inside pipes and drains that are underground without having to inspect them physically.
 This helps determine the cause of the blocked drain so they can recommend an affordable and accurate solution.

-There are a number of CCTV drain inspection cameras that are available.
-The biggest difference between each model is the size and width of the pipes they are able to inspect and the total distance they can travel (which is based on the cable’s length).
+Several CCTV drain inspection cameras are available.
+The most significant difference between each model is the size and width of the pipes they can inspect and the total distance they can travel (based on the cable’s length).

-Every drain camera is capable of taking photos and recording videos inside of the pipes.
+Every drain camera can take photos and record videos inside of the pipes.
 Then this information is displayed on a monitor where the plumber can watch and observe inside the pipe in real-time.

-These advanced cameras are quite small and get attached to a flexible cable which is designed to travel deep underground into stormwater pipes and sewers.
-The plumber can see every part of the lines and pipes including the corners due to the improved manoeuvrability of the cable.
+These advanced cameras are quite small and get attached to a flexible cable that is designed to travel deep underground into stormwater pipes and sewers.
+Our plumbers can see every part of the lines and pipes, including the corners, due to the improved manoeuvrability of the cable.
 This is the standard and most basic method for sewer-line camera inspections.

 The step by step process for a CCTV drain inspection for your home

-If you are looking for a fast and affordable solution to your blocked drains, call the experts at LCL Plumbing.
+If you are looking for a fast and affordable solution to your blocked drains, call the experts at LCL Plumbing & Drainage.
 We will send a CCTV operator to your property and find you the perfect solution.